KennethCelcia/StackApp/README.md

 # StackApp

-StackApp is a react native app which displays questions from official Stack Exchange API.
+StackApp is a react native app which displays questions in each tab from official Stack Exchange API.

 ## Features